Billykuraki/android-interview/_pages/android-interview.md

       ]
     }
 ```
 ## What we are looking for
 - Architectural consistency
-- Cleanliness and concise of code
+- Cleanliness and concise code
 - Show us your best strength
 # Submitting the project
+Please zip up the project and email it to your recruiter.
+Be sure to clean unnecessarily build and generated files.